 Add these all up, and that is why we think we’ve done well when we are having sex, and we’ve done something wrong when we aren’t.
 We’re fighting a 3-pronged war against these feelings.
 Some of them are nature, some are nurture but all effect us in some way.

 Men: Is this how you feel when you are having or not having sex?
-If not, did it take you time to learn not to equate sex with reward?
+If not, did it take you time to learn not to think sex is a reward?

 Women: Have you witnessed this?
 Does this help to explain this behavior you’ve seen?